 Effective date: May 2022

-CMC Affinity is a division of McCann Health Medical Communications Limited, an IPG Health company, and is part of the Interpublic Group of Companies, Inc. (IPG).
+CMC Affinity is a division of IPG Health Medical Communications Ltd, an IPG Health company, and is part of the Interpublic Group of Companies, Inc. (IPG).
 We understand concerns about privacy and work hard to comply with relevant data protection laws.

 This website privacy notice is provided to explain: